So how do you get into VCU? There’s no secret password, but there are some requirements. This is what you’ll need.

 If you’re interested in transferring to VCU, please review the requirements below.

 Transfer applicants will be notified of an admission decision on a rolling basis until the class is filled.
 Priority application review will be given to students who apply and submit all required documentation by the recommended application deadline.
-For assistance and inquiries regarding selecting courses at your current college to help prepare for your future transfer to VCU, the transferability of your credits, course equivalencies, and resources for transfer students, visit the VCU Transfer Center and Transfer Guide websites for more information.
+For assistance and inquiries regarding selecting courses at your current college to help prepare for your future transfer to VCU, the transferability of your credits, course equivalencies, and resources for transfer students, visit the VCU Transfer Center for more information.

 Some programs may require transfer students to submit SAT or ACT scores regardless of their age.
 Transfer students also are required to have a personal computer.